arXiv/submit-ce/README.md

 # make sqlite dev db
 python tests/make_test_db.py

+# this will give you an Authorization token, save that and use a browser extension
+# like modheader to add Authorization=eyJhb...

 python main.py

+google-chrome localhost:8080
 ```

-and open your browser at `http://localhost:8000/docs/` to see the docs.

 ## Build Docker Image